 A two hour scenic drive brought us to Forest View Walkers Inn, one of the remote Hostels, just off the main road in Byrness, a hamlet built for forestry employees.
 The plan was to plant conifers, then after 20 years to fell half the trees, a labour intensive method, hence the housing.
 However, the shallow rooted trees remaining after the first felling were then prone to wind damage, and the plan abandoned, giving way to cutting whole areas by machine.
 Fortunately the hamlet remains, without its school and post office.
 The Inn was in the YHA for a number of years operating as Byrness Youth Hostel.
 Forest View operated as an independent hostels for a few years and now it offers more B&B style accommodation.
 The owners of Forest View still provide for the budget walker on the Pennine Way with the provision of Spruce Cottage bunkhouse in another house in the hamlet.
 Bunkhouse guests get to use all the facilities at Forest View with a lower overnight price.

-SPRUCE COTTAGE BUNKHOUSE, as well as being a very well kept Bunkhouse with comfortable rooms (ours had twin beds), is close to Forrest View Inn which provides tasty evening meals and breakfasts, a bar well-stocked with local beers, and transport to the Pennine Way for walkers.
+SPRUCE COTTAGE BUNKHOUSE (now closed) , as well as being a very well kept Bunkhouse with comfortable rooms (ours had twin beds), is close to Forrest View Inn which provides tasty evening meals and breakfasts, a bar well-stocked with local beers, and transport to the Pennine Way for walkers.
 Sitting in the cosy bar before the wood burner, we were regaled by the Pennine Way walkers with tales of mystery disappearances whilst we told them all about the great hostels we have visited.

 Here is a map showing the location of all our hostels and bunkhouses in Northumberland and here is an article about the Independent Hostels on the Pennine Way.